The “princess” of Pyongyang, approached to succeed Kim Jong Un

 The girl appearing in the photos is probably this same Ju Ae, speculates with AFP Cheong Seong-hang, North expert at the Sejong institute in South Korea.
 She is the equivalent of a North Korean “princess”, he believes.

 Now that her existence has been revealed, she will likely be able to participate in state affairs, Cheong Seong-hang continues.
-The fact that she publicly stands by her father could further indicate that she has been chosen as his successor.
+The fact that she publicly stands by her father might further indicate that she has been chosen as his successor.

 Kim Jong Un’s father, Kim Jong Il, had chosen him to be his successor among his children because he was most like him in personality and temperament, Cheong said.